 - Linux

-Sample Teacher Career Change work experience bullet points
+Sample teacher career change work experience bullet points

-Now that you’ve told recruiters how you assist students and what you can teach them, it’s time to cite examples of the times you’ve fostered a successful classroom environment in the past!
-Think of ways your past accomplishments can suggest future ones.
+Now that you’ve told recruiters how you’ve taught and helped students, it’s time to cite examples of the times you’ve fostered a successful group environment in the past!
+Think of ways your past teaching accomplishments can suggest future achievements in different settings.

 Here are some good examples: